-The aggregate number of linked units held directly by directors at 31 July 2023 was nil (2022: 340 332 linked units).
-Indirectly, 96 747 707 (2022: 96 747 707) linked units were held.
+The aggregate number of linked units held directly by directors at 31 July 2024 was nil (2023: nil).
+Indirectly, 96 747 707 (2023: 96 747 707) linked units were held.

 BORROWINGS

 The company's borrowing capacity is limited to 70% of the value of the assets of the Company or such other sum as the Company may, by ordinary resolution, in general meeting determine.
 Directors are authorised to secure the repayment of or raise any such sum by mortgage or charge upon the whole or any part of the property and assets of the Company.